Anishinaabe: : Humility ()

-Debwewin: Truth (Mshiikenh/Mikinak)
+: Truth ()

-According to Anishinaabeg culture, truth is knowing all of these things.
+According to Anishinaabe culture, truth is knowing all of these things.
 Individuals should speak the truth and not deceive themselves or others.

 Storytelling

-The Anishinaabeg follow an oral storytelling tradition.
-Storytelling serves as an integral part of Anishinaabeg culture as "stories teach the stock of wisdom and knowledge found in the culture" and "promotes 'respectful individualism," wherein individuals do not force their thinking upon others.
-Instead of directly teaching right and wrong, the Anishinaabeg often use storytelling to share their history and cultural truths, including but not limited to the Teachings of the Seven Grandfathers.
+The Anishinaabe follow an oral storytelling tradition.
+Storytelling serves as an integral part of Anishinaabe culture as "stories teach the stock of wisdom and knowledge found in the culture" and "promotes 'respectful individualism," wherein individuals do not force their thinking upon others.
+Instead of directly teaching right and wrong, the Anishinaabe often use storytelling to share their history and cultural truths, including but not limited to the Teachings of the Seven Grandfathers.
 Stories often "provide important lessons for living and give life purpose, value, and meaning."
-They can further "include religious teachings, metaphysical links, cultural insights, history, linguistic structures, literay and aesthetic form, and Indigenous 'truths'."
+They can further "include religious teachings, metaphysical links, cultural insights, history, linguistic structures, literary and aesthetic form, and Indigenous 'truths'."
 By understanding traditional stories, individuals can better understand themselves, their world, where they came from, and where they are going.

 Storytelling is situational, meaning that storytellers must be mindful of audience, of listener, and [should] keep the oration accessible and real."
 When a story is shared, "[t]he teller and the listener are equally activie; the listener is not passive."
 Furthermore, stories told are not static: "Once they become public, people will play will them, embellish them, and add to them ...
 There is no need for any particular story to have any particular form.
 Nor is it the case that any one story can ever be said to have achieved its final form.
 Instead, all stories are works in progress."

 Before telling a story, Elders "very often begin by quoting the authority of Elders who have gone before.
 They do not state the authority as coming from themselves.
 They will say things like, 'This is what they used to say,' or 'This is what they said.'"

-Beyond sharing cultural knowledge, storytelling traditions can help provide Anishinaabeg children "with the intellectual tools necessary to exercise authory."
-The Anishinaabeg see the act of allowing children to share stories as "an act of empowerment."
+Beyond sharing cultural knowledge, storytelling traditions can help provide Anishinaabe children "with the intellectual tools necessary to exercise authority."
+The Anishinaabe see the act of allowing children to share stories as "an act of empowerment."
 This action "recognizes that even children have something to contribute, and encourages them to do so."

 Stories are typically shared throughout the winter when there is less to do and the animals are sleeping.